pantheon-systems/documentation/source/content/multidev.md

 ## Getting Started

 1. From your Site Dashboard, click the **Multidev** tab.

-2. Click **Create Multidev Environment**.
-This will create a new fork of the environment that you select, including code, database and files.
+1. Click **Create Multidev Environment**.
+This will create a new fork of the environment that you select, using the code from the Dev environment.

-3. Specify the name for the environment; the URL will incorporate the environment name.
+1. Specify the name for the environment; the URL will incorporate the environment name.

    <Alert title="Warning" type="danger">